Size does matter with remedial massage

 You need at least an hour for a good, all-over remedial massage, and that’s what most people book.
 Generally speaking, this is sufficient to achieve at least noticeable improvement for people of all shapes and sizes with just ONE of my massages.

-I have one 208cm heavily built but not fat athletic client and he books in for two hours each time, which is about what’s needed for what I consider a thorough, comprehensive full body remedial massage for someone of his size and build.
+I have one 208cm heavily built – but not fat – athletic client and he books in for two hours each time, which is about what’s needed for what I consider a thorough, comprehensive full body remedial massage for someone of his size and build.
+With some other stocky people but not quite as big, a 90-minute session is probably appropriate to get the best results.

 I have massaged 14-year-old stocky footballers who need much more time and effort than an average sized or even overweight adult.

 Stretching really is the icing on the cake with massage.
-But depending on your size, age and problem areas, in just an hour there is often no time to do more than a few basic stretches when I know more are needed.
+But depending on your size, age and problem areas, in just an hour there is often no time to do more than a few basic stretches when I know more would be useful.
 I always include hip, shoulder, chest and neck stretches because, even if I was able to do nothing else, they help to free up the spinal nerve pathways that not only supply all your muscles but also all your organs.

 So what are your options?

-The obvious one is to book more than an hour (e.g. 75 or 90 minutes or two hours) if you think your size, body shape and problem areas might require some extra attention or if you want to ensure you get a wider range of stretches.
-(With most massages, I include some additional stretching advice anyway as many people can do stretches on their own).
+The obvious one is to book more than an hour (e.g. 75 or 90 minutes) if you think your size, body shape and problem areas might require some extra attention or if you want to ensure you get a wider range of stretches.

 Yes, longer massages cost slightly more.
 But if you have had other massage or physical therapies elsewhere, did you need to keep going back?
-And if so, how much did it cost you in total, how much time did you get per session (plus travel time there and back) and did you get a result?
+And if so, how much did all those sessions cost you in total, how much time did you get per session (plus travel time there and back) and did you get a result?
+Importantly, did they drain many of your private health fund rebates for no obvious result?

-You could book a massage more often – for maintenance.
+You could book a massage more regularly – for maintenance.
 If you get a regular body tune-up, you won’t require as much work and an hour is generally enough.

 Do more stretching at home or go to a yoga class.
 That would make you more flexible and an hour would be sufficient.